2comms/pymechanize/README.md

 About
 -----

-Stateful simple pythonic programmatic web browsing in Python, after Andy Lester’s Perl module `WWW::Mechanize`. `pymechanize` is python3 enabled version of John Lee's python2 mechanize project.
+`pymechanize` is python3 enabled version of John Lee's python2 mechanize project. `pymechanize` is a simple pythonic programmatic web browsing in Python, after Andy Lester’s Perl module `WWW::Mechanize`.

-`pymechanize.Browser` and `pymechanize.UserAgentBase` implement the interface of `urllib.OpenerDirector` therefore any URL can be opened not just http:
+`pymechanize.Browser` and `pymechanize.UserAgentBase` implement the interface of `urllib.OpenerDirector` therefore any URL can be opened not just http.
 `pymechanize.UserAgentBase` offers easy dynamic configuration of user-agent features like protocol, cookie, redirection and robots.txt handling, without having to make a new OpenerDirector each time, e.g. by calling build_opener().
-Easy HTML form filling.
+* Easy HTML form filling.
-Convenient link parsing and following.
+* Convenient link parsing and following.
-Browser history (.back() and .reload() methods).
+* Browser history (.back() and .reload() methods).
-The Referer HTTP header is added properly (optional).
+* The Referer HTTP header is added properly (optional).
-Automatic observance of robots.txt.
+* Automatic observance of robots.txt.
-Automatic handling of HTTP-Equiv and Refresh.
+* Automatic handling of HTTP-Equiv and Refresh.

 ## Example ##

 .. code-block:: python

     import re